Pesticide and Container, Recycle or Disposal | CleanFARMS

 Farmers and industry are committed to protecting the environment, and this includes managing their agricultural waste in an environmentally sustainable way.
 There are programs in place to manage empty pesticide containers and surplus pesticides.

 One of the primary sources of information and support for pesticide container recycling in Canada is CleanFARMS.
-CleanFARMS is a voluntary, industry-led program that resulted in the return of 83 million empty crop protection product containers as of 2009 – one of the most successful industry-led recycling programs in the world.
+CleanFARMS is a voluntary, industry-led program.
+Since the program began in 1989, more than 100 million empty containers have been collected, one of the most successful industry-led recycling programs in the world.
 DuPont is proud to be a member of CleanFARMS.

 What you can do: Triple-rinse empty containers